LiveNathan/blog/_posts/2025-11-20-6-comb-filtering-myths-holding-back-your-car-audio-upgrade-and-how-to-fix-them.md

 High inter-channel coherence between signals from multiple loudspeakers causes undesirable acoustic effects, including the position-dependent frequency response variation we've been discussing.
-GainGuardian's dynamic diffuse signal processing (dynamic DiSP) technology reduces a discrete source's correlation with itself over short timeframes, which helps mitigate comb filtering from both direct source interactions and reflections.
+GainGuardian's dynamic diffuse signal processing (DiSP) technology reduces a discrete source's correlation with itself over short timeframes, which helps mitigate comb filtering from both direct source interactions and reflections.

 By applying controlled phase manipulation to audio signals, GainGuardian significantly reduces the coherence not only